huggingface/blog/moe.md

 Just as in GShard, the authors replaced the FFN layers with a MoE layer.
 The Switch Transformers paper proposes a Switch Transformer layer that receives two inputs (two different tokens) and has four experts.

 Contrary to the initial idea of using at least two experts, Switch Transformers uses a simplified single-expert strategy.
-The effects of these are:
+The effects of this approach are:

 - The router computation is reduced
 - The batch size of each expert can be at least halved
 - Communication costs are reduced
 - Quality is preserved

-Switch Transformers also explores the expert capacity.
+Switch Transformers also explores the concept of expert capacity.

 $$
 \text{Expert Capacity} = \left(\frac{\text{tokens per batch}}{\text{number of experts}}\right) \times \text{capacity factor}